envyen/docs/_posts/2024-12-14-DIY-Paper-Star.md

 ---
-title: "How to Create a DIY Paper Star: A Step-by-Step Guide with printable pdf"
+title: "How to Create a DIY Paper Star"
 tags:
 - diy
 - printable-pdf